LynhAnalyst/Car_Insurance_Pricing/README.md

 ## Usage
 * Python: The main language used for data processing and model building.
 * Pandas, NumPy: Data processing and analysis library.
-* K-Means, KNN, LN,... : Libraries used to build and train machine learning models.
+* K-Means, KNN, LN,...: Libraries used to build and train machine learning models.
 * Matplotlib, Seaborn: Data visualization library.